dreamportdev/Osdev-Notes/07_VirtualFileSystem/03_TarFileSystem.md

 There is another problem: how do we know when we have reached the end of the file.
 This can be handled by the vfs, since in our case the list of opened files contains both information: current read position and the file size, so if `buf_read_pos + nbytes > filesize` we need to adjust the nbytes variable to `filesize - buf_read_pos` (filesize and buf_read_pos are the field of field_descriptor_t data structure).

-### Closing a file
+### Closing A File

 In our scenario there is no really need to close a file from a fs driver point of view, so in this case everything is done on the VFS layer.
 But in other scnearios, where we are handling opened filesi n the VFS, or keeping track of their status, it could be necessary to unmap/unload the file or the data structures associated to it.

-## And now from a VFS Point Of View
+## And Now from A VFS Point Of View

 Now that we have a basic implementation of the tar file system we need to make it accessible to the VFS layer.
-To do we need to do two things: load the filesystem into memory and populate at least mountpoint_t item.
+To do we need to do two things: load the filesystem into memory and populate at least one mountpoint_t item.
 Since techincally there are no fs loaded yet we can add it as the first item in our list/array.
 We have seent the `mountpoint_t` type already in the previous chapter, but let's review what are the fields available in this data structure:

 * The file system name (it can be whatever we want).
 * The mountpoint (is the folder where we want to mount the filesystem), in our case since we have not mountpoints loaded, a good idea will be to mount it at "/".